abbjetmus/Vue-Prov-180S-2021-01-11/README.md

 7. Lagra sedan datat i en data variabel som heter **photo**.
 8. Presentera **photo** i html:en med lämpliga taggar.

+### English
+1. Create a data variable named **id**:
+2. Create a Watcher that listens to the **id** variable.
+2. Create an input field with the **input** tag.
+3. The field must be able to enter a number and two-way bind using v-model to the **id** variable.
+5. Then use the following *fetch* method in your watcher to download a photo using the **id**, you must add the id to the call e.g.
+*'https://jsonplaceholder.typicode.com/photos/1'* where id = 1.
+It is good to first check that id has a value as well.
 ### Resultat
 ![Uppgift4](./assets/uppgift4.gif)

 ## Fråga 5 – Style bindning
+### Swedish
 Du har fått en div-tagg med en t-shirt som bakgrundsbild.
 Under den finns det 4 knappar **buttons**.<br>
 Din uppgift är att byta färg på t-shirten till den färgen som står på knappen när man klickar på den.
 Detta görs genom att byta bakgrundsfärg på div-taggen.